The Importance of Motion Play

 When more children engage in the dizzying spins, the equipment moves faster, so you could say that the increase in speed directly correlates with an increase in laughter and overall fun.

 Sliding is important in the development of all children.
 Really?
 Yes, you read that correctly.
-It’s true, sliding motion is a key factor in development, and research proves it.
+It’s true, that sliding motion is a key factor in development, and research proves it.
 The activity stimulates a child’s vestibular and visual sensory systems.
 Sliding also allows children to work on practicing balance.
 The sensory input helps develop a child’s ability to motor plan, the skill children need to think through unfamiliar movements of their body.
 Sliding also offers the experience of a modified fall through space and the thrill of perceived risk.
 The traditional slide is still a crowd favorite, and has received some facelifts over the past few decades.
-Playground manufacturers have moved away from metal slides to incorporate more modern material.
+Playground manufacturers have moved away from metal slides to incorporate more modern materials.
 Additional widths, twists, textures, and turns have also been added to increase the fun and exhilaration felt when using this classic play equipment.

 The importance of rocking in motion play may surprise you.
 The back and forth motion helps stimulate the vestibular system.
 Additionally, it helps regulate anxiety, develops muscle tone, and establishes a sense of timing during movement.
 While this motion used to only be felt on indoor features such as a rocking chair or rocking horse, now play equipment brings this sensation to the outdoors for children to enjoy together.